ergoncugler/web-scraping-telegram/README.md

 ___

+## More About:

+Its use is highly encouraged and recommended for academic and scientific research, content analysis, sentiment and speech.
+It is free and open, and academic use is encouraged.
+Its responsible use is the sole responsibility of those who adapt and manipulate the data.

+___

 ## Author Info:

 Ergon Cugler de Moraes Silva, from Brazil, mailto: <a href="contato@ergoncugler.com">contato@ergoncugler.com</a> / Master's Program in Public Administration and Government, Getulio Vargas Foundation (FGV) / Funded Researcher by the National Council for Scientific and Technological Development (CNPq).